FY 2025 BUDGET RESOLUTION & RECONCILIATION TRACKERS

 Summary of legislation

-Sen. Health, Ed, Labor, Pensions
+Sen. Health, Education, Labor, Pensions

 *The Ways & Means tax cut instructions are to be reduced below $4.5 trillion if total spending cuts by House committees fall below $2 trillion, and may increase above $4.5 trillion if total spending cuts by House committees exceed $2 trillion. (section 4001 of budget resolution).